-In November 2023, as part of the review for impairment of intangible assets, the Company recorded a charge of \$548,990 against earnings for impairment of the Solar Sense trademark which is included in selling, general and administrative expenses on the statement of operations for the year ended November 30, 2023.
-The Company determined that the entire Solar Sense trademark was impaired less than the estimated amount of \$200,000 that the Company believes it can sell the trademark for.
+In November 2023, the Company determined that the entire Solar Sense trademark was impaired less than the estimated amount of \$200,000 that the Company believes it can sell the trademark for.
 As of November 30, 2023, the Company reclassified the entire Solar Sense trademark as assets held for sale.